dzvigelsky/warm/README.md

 This is a community connector, but it has not yet been published by Google as a public connector in the [GDS connector repository](https://datastudio.google.com/data).

+To use the connector for your own use you can do one of 2 things:

+* Create your data source with [this shared link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzCDTl62VlYZZd5NIqQ1RFmeUdG71a004N5dGqDyAORuZCQLkcSY2Ygsp4tGgEAbR4W) or
-To use the connector for your own use you can install the code in the src folder and install it using the [GDS deployment procedures](https://developers.google.com/datastudio/connector/deploy).
+* Install the code in the /src folder and install it using the [GDS deployment procedures](https://developers.google.com/datastudio/connector/deploy).

 ## Deploy a Community Connector for personal use